shaylanmasson/shaylanmasson.github.io2019/_posts/2019-11-04-creativity-hub.md

-  In order to present our final design, we did extensive research into our users through surveying and interviewing as well as visiting other creative spaces.
+  In order to present our final design, we did extensive research into our users through surveying and interviewing, as well as visiting other creative spaces.
 ---